yadlra/data-extraction-twitter/README.md

-Part 1 of social data science research on community groups in Mexico -> Extracting data
+Part 1 of social data science research with community groups in Mexico -> Extracting data